FairWell-dev/FairWell/README.md

 Lastly, the page will compare the aforementioned fairness metrics of each feature selected for fairness assessment, providing users with useful mitigation approaches they can take towards fairer model development.
 After applying fairness mitigation, users can revisit this page with a new dataset and model for comparison against their previous iterations.

 ## Dataset: New York City (NYC) Subway Traffic

+Recognising the need for a demo, the New York City Subway Dataset which contains both neighbourhood census data and subway traffic data is used as an example.
+A PyTorch model is built using the dataset, then assessing the fairness the data and model predictions were done, followed by iterating through various mitigation approaches to build fairer models.

 The dataset we selected consists of subway traffic in NYC, along with neighborhood census data of the city.
 It is hosted on Kaggle by Edden, who has performed preprocessing steps to convert the raw data provided by The Metropolitan Transportation Authority (MTA), North America's largest transportation network.
 The census data is from NYU Furman Center's New York City Neighborhood Data Profiles and the neighborhood data is from University of Berkeley GeoData Library.